richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 ![Lotka-Volterra](/assets/2020/03/population-dynamics/Lotka-Volterra_a_0.67b_1.33c_1d_1.png)
 ![Lotka-Volterra](/assets/2020/03/population-dynamics/Lotka-Volterra_a_1.1b_0.9c_1.1d_0.9.png)

-If the population densities start off close to $(d/c, a/b)$ (the red dots), there are tight oscillations.
+If the population densities start off close to $(d/c, a/b)$ (the red dot), there are tight oscillations.
-If the population densities start off close to $\mathbf{0}$ (the purple dots), there are larger oscillations, but the species won't actually go extinct.
+If the population densities start off close to $\mathbf{0}$ (the purple dot), there are larger oscillations, but the species won't actually go extinct.

-> The code to generate these visualisations is at [Github](https://github.com/richardstartin/notes/blob/master/linear_dynamics.py), but I found a [scipy tutorial](https://scipy-cookbook.readthedocs.io/items/LoktaVolterraTutorial.html) for creating these charts in a much better way, presumably written by a competent python programmer.
+> The code to generate these visualisations is at [Github](https://github.com/richardstartin/notes/blob/master/linear_dynamics.py), but I found a [scipy tutorial](https://scipy-cookbook.readthedocs.io/items/LoktaVolterraTutorial.html) for creating these charts in a much better way afterwards, presumably written by a competent python programmer.

 ## Volterra Model

-The cycles in the Lotka-Volterra model correspond reasonably well to patterns observed in nature, but assumption in the Lotka-Volterra model that prey populations grow exponentially in the absence of predation is unrealistic.
+The cycles in the Lotka-Volterra model correspond reasonably well to patterns observed in nature, but the assumption in the Lotka-Volterra model that prey populations grow exponentially in the absence of predation is unrealistic.
 Finite resources means growth should be sigmoidal, and this is especially important in harsh environments like tundra.
 The model can be modified to include a carrying capacity to ensure bounded prey growth, [Modelling Biological Populations in Space and Time](https://www.cambridge.org/core/books/modelling-biological-populations-in-space-and-time/0166942CB1238812A751E9CA47D2FE2D) calls this model the _Volterra model_.